 - How can we do things differently to increase collaboration between postsecondary institutions and the industry sector?

 Innovations in Reconcili-Action

-Join colleagues from across the country to share and learn about innovative approaches and practices making reconcili-action a reality on your campuses, in alignment with the seven principles of the Indigenous Education Protocol:
+Join colleagues from across the country to share innovative approaches and practices making reconciliation a reality on your campuses through concrete actions.

 - Making Indigenous education an institutional priority